GreatApe42069/NodeRunnerDocker/README.md

 For further assistance, consult the documentation for Docker and Docker Compose.

 This setup ensures a smooth installation and configuration of a Dogecoin node with additional utilities, while handling system restarts gracefully.

+# Contributing
+If you'd like to Support Our work, contribute or donate to our projects, please donate in Dogecoin.
+For contributors its as easy as opening issues, and creating pull requests

+If You would like to support our work with Donations, Send all Dogecoin to the following Contributors:

+"handle": "Big Chief" "at": "@MartinSeeger2" "dogecoin_address": "DCHxodkzaKCLjmnG4LP8uH6NKynmntmCNz"

+"handle": "Great Ape" "at": "@Greatape42069E" "dogecoin_address": "DBpLvNcR1Zj8B6dKJp4n3XEAT4FmRxbnJb"

+"handle": "BillyBitcoins" "at": "@BillyBitcoins" "dogecoin_address": "DQAWs4LQKY3zVmorsLHDUCV7LE5ox6rho6"

+"handle": "Booktoshi" "at": "@booktoshi" "dogecoin_address": "D9Ue4zayx5NP7sTSBMM9uwuzqpHv4HnkaN"